 Tuesday of the Tenth Week in Ordinary Time

-Jesus said to his disciples: “You are the salt of the earth; but if salt has lost its taste, how can its saltiness be restored?
-It is no longer good for anything but is thrown out and trampled underfoot.
+Jesus said to his disciples: “You are the salt of the earth.
+But if salt loses its taste, with what can it be seasoned?
+It is no longer good for anything but to be thrown out and trampled underfoot.
 You are the light of the world.
-A city built on a hill cannot be hid.
-No one after lighting a lamp puts it under the bushel basket, but on the lamp stand, and it gives light to all in the house.
-In the same way, let your light shine before others, so that they may see your good works and give glory to your Father in heaven.”
+A city set on a mountain cannot be hidden.
+Nor do they light a lamp and then put it under a bushel basket; it is set on a lampstand, where it gives light to all in the house.
+Just so, your light must shine before others, that they may see your good deeds and glorify your heavenly Father.”

 Introductory Prayer: Father of love, source of all blessings, you have led me throughout my life, and you lead me still.
 Thank you for your paternal care.
 Jesus, Son of God, you died for me on the cross to pay for my sins and manifest your unconditional love for me.
 Thank you for showing me the way home to the Father.
 Holy Spirit, sweet guest of the soul, you heal me and strengthen me and set me on fire from the most intimate depths of my soul.
 Thank you for your loving presence within me.